SuperTapood/Cudheart/roadmap.md

 - [ ] add map function to ndarray
 - [ ] make all overrides inlines maybe?
 - [ ] add overloads to simple random
+- [ ] add support for massive vectors and matrices
 - [ ] add shape argument to functions instead of using return types (+ initializer list overload?)
 - [ ] add option to reduce exceptions into warnings and maybe even disable them (and choose whether they will be thrown or not)
 - [ ] change exception color to red in the console